tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

   to the WAPT Server;

 * clicking on :guilabel:`Save` will save the current configuration.
-  Upgrading of the packages will occur on the the WAPT agents' next update cycle;
+  Upgrading of the packages will occur during the WAPT agents' next update cycle;

 .. figure:: wapt_console-save-and-apply-button.png